thomasWeise/plotteR/README.md

 ### 2.5.
 Empirical Cumulative Distribution Functions (ECDFs)

-With `plot.ecdf`, you can plot Empirical Cumulative Distribution Functions (ECDFs).
+With `plot.func.ecdf`, you can plot Empirical Cumulative Distribution Functions (ECDFs).
 These are functions where a fraction of successes is plotted over a time axis.
 We often use those in optimization, e.g., to display how many of the independent runs of an experiment have solved a given problem until a certain point in time.

     set.seed(10000L);
     time.max.pow <- 8;